smitrajput/CosmoVoting/README.md

 3. Speeding up the State-Of-The-Art voting processes in the 3 domains mentioned in the 'Vision' above.
 4. Reducing overall costs incurred by Governments in conducting their elections.

+## Project Structure

+The project has 4 core Modules, which would implement Secure, Anonymous, Transparent (SAT from here on) Voting solutions for the following:

+- Module 1: Governments
+  - 13 types of Electoral Systems
+- Module 2: Enterprises and Corporates
+- Module 3: Governance Protocols (in Ethereum and other blockchains)
+- Module 4: Customized Needs of Clients

 ## Key Features

 1. Current implementation includes a secure, anaonymous and transparent implementation of the First-Past-The-Post type Elections, which is one type out of a total of 13 concrete types of Electoral systems.
 2. Providing full-fledged voting solutions, and SATaaS (Security, Anonymity and Transparency as a Service) to existing voting solutions in the 3 domains mentioned in the 'Vision' above.
-3. A Plug-and-Play SDK to allow developers and other organizations to create Secure, Anonymous, Transparent (SAT from here on) and customized voting solutions, in accordance with their needs.
+3. A Plug-and-Play SDK to allow developers and other organizations to create SAT and customized voting solutions, in accordance with their needs.
+4. The Cryptographic Magic

+## The Cryptographic Magic

+No rocket science here.
+We're using simple hashing and encryption techniques, but in a smart way, to achieve anonymity and security, even on the blockchain, when options like zero-knowledge proofs and bullet-proofs are available.
+This is to achieve gas and performance optimization.
+Because more often than not, it is easy to make things complicated, but difficult to keep things simple. <br />Have a look at [these](https://docs.google.com/presentation/d/1tiJDx7bGmrfV_m3lpP05wcTkpXaNBxdl3k6ELBQkQMk/edit?usp=sharing) slides to experience the feel of it.

 ## Impact Points